devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 -------------------
 #### What's the goal for this lesson?

-* Use a series of command line tools to perform a variant calling workflow
+* Use a series of command line tools to execute a variant calling workflow
-* Use a For loop from the previous lesson to help automate repetitive tasks
+* Automate a workflow by grouping a series of sequential commands into a script
-* Group a series of sequential commands into a script to automate a workflow
+* Modify and submit the workflow script to the cluster

 ## Running a Workflow

-To get started with this lesson, ensure you are logged into the cluster and are working in an interactive session ona compute node.
+To get started with this lesson, ensure you are logged into the cluster and are working in an interactive session on a compute node.
 Next, we will need to grab some data from an outside server using `wget` on the command line.

-Make sure you are in the dc_workshop drectory first
+Make sure you are in the dc_workshop directory first:

     cd /n/regal/datac/$USER/
     wget http://devbioinfoguy.github.io/wrangling-genomics-HPC/data/variant_calling.tar.gz